whylucas/ISBAN.BestStories.API/README.md

 ```
 The application will start and will be exposed at the port configured on `Dockerfile`: 27123.
 Finally, you can navigate to  `localhost:27123/swagger` to see a human friendly interface by [Swagger UI](https://swagger.io/tools/swagger-ui/).

+## 4. Access limit per second
+The API has a access limit of 10 request per second to not overload of the Hacker News API.
+The number of requests and the time limit can be changed on the appsettings.json of the application.